How to Improve Page Loading Times

 Caching Plugins: Using a caching plugin is probably the second best thing you can do to improve page loading times (see Step Four: Hosting for the first and best thing you should do).

-Our top two plugins for WordPress for caching is:
+Our top three plugins for WordPress for caching is:

 - W3 Total Cache